free-tron/free-tron.github.io/index.md

 ### Goal

-Complete my own brief education in using github pages
+Complete my own brief education in using github pages.
+Hence the use of a blog-style template.
+This isn't going to BE a blog per se.
+Just a collection of files currently under test for various purposes and to get a handle of things from a flexibility perspective.

 ### Ultimate goal